South Koreans vote in national elections amid virus fears

 Quarantined voters will be escorted or monitored through tracking apps and must maintain a 2-meter (6 feet) distance at polling places, while workers fully dressed in protective suits will disinfect booths after each of them vote.

 Hospitalized virus patients were able to vote by mail if they had applied.
-Around 400 mildly ill patients participated in early voting.
+Around 400 mildly ill patients participated in early voting at shelters.

 “Please do exercise your valuable rights by voting, but also refrain from other gatherings or activities that involve multiple people in confined spaces,” Health Ministry official Yoon Tae-ho said.